-Student Services staff will provide students with information to help new students organise accommodation prior to their arrival.
+Student Services staff will provide students with information to help new students organise accommodation before their arrival.

-Options for accommodation include:
+Options for international student accommodation in Australia generally include:

-- Private rental and/or shared accommodation, and - Homestay arrangements living with an Australian family who provide accommodation and meals.
+- Private rental and/or shared accommodation, and - Homestay arrangements living with an Australian family who provides accommodation and meals.
 This is sometimes a wise option if longer-term accommodation is taking a while to secure.

 Sharing rental accommodation helps reduce costs.
-For more information see here.
+For more information, see here.